MeetPatel-tiger/MeetPatel-tiger/README.md

 ## 👋 Hi, I’m Meet!

-I'm an incoming CS student passionate about software engineering and building tech that makes a real-world impact.
+I'm a CS student passionate about software engineering and building tech that makes a real-world impact.

 - 🔭 Working on **NaniBot** – a multilingual assistant for elderly users
 - 🌱 Learning Flask, REST APIs, and DSA